Improving Profits By Managing Receiving

 Checking is the most critical step in the receiving process and receiving is not complete until:

 Daniel Bolger of The Bolger Group helps companies achieve improved transportation, warehousing and logistics.
-Questions on this article or others by Mr. Bolger can be sent to firstname.lastname@example.org.
+Questions can be directed to Mr. Bolger care of FURNITURE WORLD at firstname.lastname@example.org.